elliotgunn/airbnb-optimal-price/README.md

 receives JSON data, converts it to a numpy array, generates a prediction, and then (sends to FE?) as JSON data again.

 Create an endpoint for the user.
 The Flask routes serve as the API endpoints.

+The app receives the JSON data in this format:

+'''
+accommodates:
+bedrooms:

+'''